tmaasen/nutritional-psychiatry-database/README.md

-# Nutritional Psychiatry Dataset
+# Nutritional Psychiatry Database

-A comprehensive open-source dataset connecting food nutrients to mental health impacts, designed to bridge the gap between nutrition science and mental wellness applications.
+A comprehensive database connecting food composition to mental health outcomes.

 ## Overview

-This project aims to create the first comprehensive, open-source dataset that connects food composition to mental health impacts based on nutritional psychiatry research.
-By enhancing standard food data with brain-specific nutrients and evidence-based mental health relationships, we're building a foundation for research and applications at the intersection of nutrition and mental wellness.
+The Nutritional Psychiatry Database integrates data from USDA, OpenFoodFacts, and scientific literature with AI-enriched predictions to create a unique resource mapping the relationship between nutrition and mental health.

 [Data Collection & Processing Methodology](/docs/methodology.md)